-We have elected to use the notice-and-access provisions under National Instrument 54-101 - Communication with Beneficial Owners of Securities of a Reporting Issuer (the "Notice-and-Access Provisions") for the Meeting in respect of mailings to beneficial Shareholders but not in respect of mailings to registered holders of our Common Shares (i.e. a Shareholder whose name appears on our records).
+We have elected to use the notice-and-access provisions under National Instrument 54-101 - Communication with Beneficial Owners of Securities of a Reporting Issuer (the "Notice-and-Access Provisions") for the Meeting in respect of mailings to beneficial Shareholders but not in respect of mailings to registered Shareholders (i.e. a Shareholder whose name appears on our records).
 The Notice-and-Access Provisions are a set of rules developed by the Canadian Securities Administrators that reduce the volume of materials which are mailed to shareholders by allowing a reporting issuer to post online an information circular in respect of a meeting of its shareholders and related materials.

-We will be delivering proxy-related materials to non-objecting beneficial Shareholders directly with the assistance of Broadridge Financial Solutions, Inc. We intend to pay for intermediaries to deliver proxy-related materials to objecting beneficial Shareholders.
+We will be delivering proxy-related materials to NOBOs directly with the assistance of Broadridge Financial Solutions, Inc. We intend to pay for intermediaries to deliver proxy-related materials to Objecting Beneficial Shareholders.

-A paper copy of the financial information in respect of our most recently completed financial year was mailed to those registered and beneficial Shareholders who previously requested to receive information.
+A paper copy of the financial information in respect of our most recently completed financial year was mailed to those registered and Beneficial Shareholders who previously requested to receive information.